Jack Colback

-Jack Raymond Colback (born 24 October 1989) is an English professional footballer who last played as a defensive midfielder for club Queens Park Rangers.
+Jack Raymond Colback (born 24 October 1989) is an English former footballer who played as a defensive midfielder.

 Colback began his career at Sunderland's academy, and broke into the team following loans at Ipswich Town of the Championship.
 After 115 Premier League appearances with Sunderland, his contract expired and he controversially moved to their local rivals, Newcastle United.
-After he was dropped from the 25-strong Premiership squad for the 2017–18 season, he went on loan to Nottingham Forest for one and a half seasons.
+After he was dropped from the 25-strong Premiership squad for the 2017–18 season, he went on loan to Nottingham Forest for one and a half seasons, then at Queens Park Rangers for another two seasons before signing for Anstey Nomads in February 2026.

 He played once for the England national under-20 team in 2009, and was called up for the senior squad for the first time in August 2014.